subtilhugo/hugo-subtil.github.io/_pages/about.md

 ---

-I am Laurent Meunier, PhD student at LAMSADE (Laboratoire d'analyse et modélisation de systèmes pour l'aide à la décision) at Paris Dauphine University and Facebook Artificial Intelligence Research (FAIR) Paris under the supervision of *Pr.
+I am Hugo Subtil, PhD student at CERNA in Ecoles des Mines Paris and CREST in ecoles Polytechniques  under the supervision of *Pr.
 Jamal Atif* (LAMSADE) and *Dr. Olivier Teytaud* (FAIR).
 I am gratuated from Ecole polytechnique in applied mathematics and Master MVA (Master Mathématiques Vision Apprentissage) at ENS Paris-Saclay.

 Research interests